André Lacroix (ice hockey): Playing career

+Lacroix was born in a "big Catholic family", with one of his brothers serving as a priest.
 A centre notable for his playmaking, penalty-killing, and faceoff skill, Lacroix played junior hockey for the Peterborough Petes, leading the league in assists in both the 1964–65 and 1965–66 seasons and in points the latter season.
 He then played two seasons for the minor-league Quebec Aces of the AHL, playing brilliantly in the 1968 season before being recalled by the Philadelphia Flyers of the NHL in the spring of 1968.
 Paired on a forward line with fellow ex-Quebec wingers Jean-Guy Gendron and Simon Nolet, he was an immediate star, leading the Flyers in scoring in both 1969 and 1970.

 After the 1971 season, Lacroix was traded to the Chicago Black Hawks and was dismayed at the change of scenery, playing poorly the next year.
-However, in the fall of 1972, the upstart World Hockey Association began play, and he wasted no time returning to Philadelphia and signing with the league's Philadelphia Blazers franchise.
+However, in the fall of 1972, the upstart World Hockey Association began play.
+He was drafted by the Quebec Nordiques but could not come to terms.
+Instead, he ended up with the Philadelphia Blazers.
 Despite the team going through much tumult and controversy, Lacroix was an immediate star for the squad, leading the WHA in points that season with a 50–74–124 mark.

 However, in the offseason, the franchise was transferred to Vancouver, and Lacroix refused to move with the team.
 Thus, he was traded to an even shakier team, the New York Golden Blades for the 1974 season.
 Again, despite payrolls being missed, ownership folding, and the league moving the team to New Jersey on November 21, as the Jersey Knights, he was a standout, leading the WHA in assists with 80.
 That fall, Lacroix was named to Team Canada for the 1974 Summit Series against the Soviet Union, scoring one goal and six assists for seven points in eight games to be the team's fourth-leading scorer.
 His lone goal was the game-winner in Canada's only win of the series, Game 2 at Maple Leaf Gardens.